stanford-crfm/levanter/docs/Blog-Post.md

 * Yifan Mai, Tony Lee, Jason Bolton, Ivan Zhou, and the rest of the CRFM engineering team for support and discussions.
 * The TRC team for support getting spun up on TPUs and for making the Cloud TPUs available to us.
 * Roy Frostig, Sholto Douglas, Skye Wanderman-Miln, and the rest of the JAX team for help with debugging and support.
-* Sidd Karamcheti for support and conversations
+* Sidd Karamcheti for support and conversations.